aet21/ELVAR/README.md

 # Summary

-ELVAR is an R-package implementing an Extended Louvain clustering algorithm that takes cell attribute information into acccount when inferring cellular communities from scRNA-seq data.
-By taking cell attribute information into account, subtle cell clusters representing specific cell-states can be identified.
-As such, ELVAR can be used to infer differential abundance (DA) of cell-states in relation to disease risk factors or disease itself.
+ELVAR is an R-package for differential abundance (DA) testing of cell-types in single-cell RNA-Seq data.
+It implements an Extended Louvain clustering Algorithm (EVA) that takes cell attribute information into acccount when inferring cellular communities from the cell-cell nearest neighbour graph.
+By taking cell attribute information into account, improved community detection is possible, which improves the power to detect DA-shifts of cell-types in relation to disease risk factors or disease itself.

 # Installation